 Join me on a 6-day photography and adventure workshop in the stunning, remote and awe-inspiring Assynt and Coigach area of the North-West highlands where we will be taking to wild camping high and low to capture scenes that will leave you speechless.

 The Assynt and Coigach area are two small areas a short drive from Ullapool in the North-West highlands.
-Scotland.
-Throughout this stunning but little area there are dramatic mountains, rising like islands surrounded by lochs.
+Scotland throughout is stunning but this little area offers dramatic mountains, like islands surrounded by Lochs.
 While the mountains are dramatic, most don’t even reach Munro status (3000ft) which means for the most part, it is easier to ascend them.

 Stac Polliadh is one of the most prominent and climbed in the area but it is only a walk of just over an hour to the top.
 Suilven stands guard over Lochinver and is one of the mountains of the area which is so distinct and recognisable, begging to be climbed but rises to a height just over 2000ft.
 There are plenty of other mountains in the area to list, all with their own appeal and dramatic viewpoints with views as far as the eye can see.

 This is an area I really love and admire and have visited on numerous occasions to really give me a great knowledge of the area.
 To extract the best out of the area, sunrise and sunset from the tops is my favourite way to photograph here, though there are still plenty of locations low down.